Closures explained with JavaScript

 Free variables and scope

 A variable is free in any particular scope if it is defined within an enclosing scope.
-To make that more concrete, in the scope of g, the variable x is free, because it is defined within the scope of f.
-Any global variables are free within the scopes of f and g.
+To make that more concrete, in the scope of g

 Closures are functions that retain a reference to their free variables